 Colorado Springs is located in the east central portion of the State and is also know as COS and The Springs.
 It’s sited on Fountain Creek and is 60 miles (97 km) south of the State Capital, Denver, known as the “mile high” city, but we’re higher than that.😊

 Colorado Springs tops out to 7,343 feet (2,238 m) elevation at Helen Hunt Falls, which is higher than Denver.
-See our parks & recreation page for information on local parks, recreation and scenic nature areas.
-Including Helen Hunt Falls, a picturesque serene spot to linger and enjoy.
+See our parks & recreation page for information on local parks, recreation and scenic nature areas including Helen Hunt Falls, a picturesque serene spot to linger and enjoy.

 Pictured above is the Colorado Springs Broadmoor Five-Diamond Resort.